Periodic Reporting for period 2 - SUPAIR Spectroscopy (Single-Use unit and Process Analytical Infrared Spectroscopy)

 Progress beyond the state of the art and expected potential impact (including the socio-economic impact and the wider societal implications of the project so far)

-The potential impact of the instrument is on the one hand to increase the product gain and quality of biopharmaceutical drugs by a continuous control of the nutrient parameter in the bioprocess.
-This leads to a higher process know-how and decrease the time for process development.
+We see the future impact of ‘Monipa’ on the one hand by enabling an increase of the product gain and to achieve higher quality of biopharmaceutical drugs by a continuous control of the nutrient parameter in the bioprocess.
+On the other hand, a continuous control and real-time monitoring of nutrients and metabolites in the bioprocess leads to a higher process know-how and decrease the time for process development.
 In a consequence the new technology brings biopharmaceuticals faster to the patient.